Karma-Tech-Consulting/full-cirriculum/README.md

 * Then [Codeacademy "Javascript"](https://www.codecademy.com/tracks/javascript) - "10 hours"
 * Then [Code School "Try jQuery"](https://www.codeschool.com/courses/try-jquery) - (free code school javascript path)

+* and Node @ [Code School "Real-Time Web With Node.js:](https://www.codeschool.com/courses/real-time-web-with-node-js) (first level is free.)

+ * [code School "Angular JS Part 1"]( https://www.codeschool.com/courses/shaping-up-with-angular-j) (all levels are free.) vs  * [code School "Ember.js"](https://www.codeschool.com/courses/warming-up-with-ember-js) (first level is free.) (do ember.js to compare it to angular.js as competing javascript frameworks.)
+___

 **All in all the classes listed above can take nearly 30-60 hours** if the person is taking notes and following along closely.
-On codeacademy alone it is more than 200 excercises, plus a good amount of points on code school.
-(100 or more excercises)
+On codeacademy alone it is more than 200 excercises, plus challenges completed on code school - 184 or more additional excercises.
 ___

 ## Afterword